obijuann/jr-react-solitaire/README.md

-# JS React Solitair3
+# JS React Solitaire

-A simple Solitaire App written in React
+A simple Solitaire App written in React.

+Note, this is a personal project just to keep my skills current.
+It's not intended to be a long-term project, but I plan to add to it as inspiration strikes.

 ## Available Scripts